m-ritika/Pragyan/README.md

 Category: Climate Change

 Problem Statement: Change detection in a time-series of Remote Sensing Images.

 This repository contains a PyTorch implementation of a Fully Convolutional Network for semantic segmentation and change detection of aerial images.
 More specifically, we aim to automatically perform scene interpretation of images taken from a plane or a satellite by classifying every pixel into several land cover classes.
 We are using the Deeplabv3 architecture to segment aerial images over the cities of Hangzhou, Chengdu, and Shanghai.
-The images are from the SEmantic Change detectiON Dataset( SEmantic Change detectiON Dataset(SECOND).Each image has size 512 x 512 and is annotated at the pixel level.
+The images are from the SEmantic Change detectiON Dataset( SEmantic Change detectiON Dataset(SECOND).
+Each image has size 512 x 512 and is annotated at the pixel level.
 We have trained a network to segment the images into the classes : buildings, low vegetation, trees, water, Playground, Impervious surfaces and No change.